-For those schools with 80 or less students consideration should be given to a shared learning specialist.
-The Staffing Cooperation Guide available on HRWeb provides advice regarding the terms and conditions of employees who work in more than one school.
+For those schools with 80 or less students, consideration should be given to a shared learning specialist.
+The Staffing Cooperation Guide provides advice regarding the terms and conditions of employees who work in more than one school.
 The Professional Practice and Leadership Division has further guidance about access to learning specialists for small schools.